 Tip 3) Counting

 Distract yourself.
 Anything which requires you to turn your mind to something different can help.
 Imagine you have a remote control to switch to a different channel in your brain.
-One simple shift is to your numerical channel and there no need to be a mathematician.
-Counting is useful, because it is always available.
+One simple shift is to your numerical channel and there’s no need to be a mathematician.
+Counting is always available.
 Count anything – it really doesn’t matter: slats on the window-blinds; patterns on the floor; count back in your mind from 300 to 1.
 There is wisdom in the old adage of counting to ten before speaking when you’re feeling exasperated, as it gives pause for thought.
 Is this really worth getting het up about?
 It allows the more evolved cerebral hemispheres of the brain a chance to override automatic reactions of the primitive emotional brain.
 The latter is a throwback in our history before we developed the capacity to think things through, and is still vital today when life is endangered and there is no time to think.

 Tip 4 – Humour aids detachment

 mental health hint :Whenever someone or something irritates you…..pause, take a deep breath, smile on the inside and say to yourself “it’s good to be alive”